 What to ask your professor or teacher

-Talk to your professor or teaching assistant after class or during office hours about the Science Rising Challenge and the importance of participating in our democratic process.
+Reach out to your professor or teaching assistant about the Science Rising Challenge and the importance of participating in our democratic process.
 There are many ways they can help.

 Hi, [professor /TA name].
 I had a quick question about the class curriculum.